its-anushz/PowerBI_Dashboard/README.md

 # PowerBI_Dashboard

-This project is a PowerBI dashboard that provides insights into Walmart sales data.
+This project is a Power BI dashboard that provides insights into Walmart sales data.
 The dashboard uses a variety of visuals to show trends in sales, customer demographics, and product performance.

 ## Project Description

-The goal of this project was to create a PowerBI dashboard that would help a sales team make better decisions.
+The goal of this project was to create a Power BI dashboard that would help a sales team make better decisions.
 The dashboard was designed to be easy to use and understand, and it provides a variety of insights that can be used to improve sales performance.

 ## How to Use the Project

-To use the project, you will need to have PowerBI installed on your computer.
-Once you have PowerBI installed, you can open the `WD.pbix` file in the project directory.
-The dashboard will open in PowerBI, and you can start exploring the data.
+To use the project, you will need to have Power BI installed on your computer.
+Once you have Power BI installed, you can open the `WD.pbix` file in the project directory.
+The dashboard will open in Power BI, and you can start exploring the data.

 ## Project Files